 As a driver consultant with Anderson Trucking Service (ATS), I spend my time looking at driver applications and talking to drivers.
 So I can tell you exactly what recruiters like me are looking for when we peruse hundreds of driver job applications each week.

 I have all the insider tips regarding things that impress recruiters at top carriers (and not just me at ATS) and things that are obvious red flags.
+Hint: It has to do with your safety score, how many jobs you've had in the last year, and how well you communicate.

-First thing’s first: the new driver application.
 The job application is your first chance to make a great impression with trucking carriers.

 Take your time; fill it out thoroughly and with accuracy.
 If you have autofill turned on on your device, double-check all your information before you send the application in.
 Ensure that an address you lived at three years ago isn’t the one going on your application and that you’re using your most up-to-date phone number.

 Too much information is better than very little information when it comes to driver job applications.
 Fill in your complete work history — don’t leave gaps.
-Recruiters can tell when drivers rush through the application.
+Even if you don’t remember the specific dates of accidents or when you started or quit a job, you should still put it on your application.
+It’s okay if you don’t have the exact dates.

 Errors on your application begin to sow seeds of doubt in the recruiter.
 If your application is missing information or it’s riddled with errors, they’ll still call you but they could be a bit skeptical if it’s obvious that you weren’t honest on your application.

-Step 2: Answer Your Phone and Emails
+Answer Your Phone and Emails

 There’s nothing worse than when a recruiter nails down an orientation date with a driver and then the driver simply ghosts the recruiter.
 You should be in close communication with your recruiter right up until your orientation date.
-You can expect them to call you or email you almost daily the week before orientation to arrange travel details.
+You can expect them to call or email you almost daily the week before orientation to arrange travel details.

-Keep in mind that you aren’t hired on with a trucking company until you complete orientation and receive your certification.
+You aren’t hired on with a trucking company until you complete orientation and receive your certification.
 Gaps in your communication won’t reflect well on you.
 You may even lose your orientation spot and you may have to wait weeks to get another one.

-Step 3: Be Honest and Communicative
+Be Honest

 Carriers are willing to give you a chance.
 Communicating very well from the start will increase your chance of getting hired.

-However, if you fail to communicate about accidents, moving violations and other red flags, your recruiter will find out when they run background checks.
+However, if you fail to communicate about accidents, moving violations, and other red flags, your recruiter will find out when they run background checks.
 Failing to disclose this information ahead of time reflects poorly.
 And if you’ve already quit your job and the recruiter finds out that you no longer fit into the company’s hiring guidelines, you’ll be out of a job and scrambling to find something.

-Step 4: Have a Great Safety Score
+Have a Great Safety Score

 Driver candidates with good safety scores stand out to recruiters.